NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

 Report: <BuildingID>: <SpaceID>: Loads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For each HPXML Space (see :ref:`zones_spaces`), the following output types are reported.
+For each HPXML Space in a conditioned zone (see :ref:`zones_spaces`), the following output types are reported.
 Only those surfaces attached to the given space will be included.

    =======================  ===========  ===========  ===============  ==============  =======================